-Below is a description of the Pivotal study in section 9.1, including two and three-year follow-up, followed by a description of the PACE study in section 9.2.
+Following is a description of the Pivotal Study, including two and three-year follow-up, followed by a description of the PACE Study in section 9.2.

-9.1 Pivotal Clinical Study, including longer-term follow-up
+9.1 Pivotal Clinical Study, Including Longer-term Follow-up

 Pretreatment

 Prior to undergoing the ablation procedure, the subject's endometrial lining was thinned using medications or the procedure was scheduled in the early proliferative phase (day 5-10 of cycle).
 Dilatation & Curettage was not allowed prior to the ablation procedure, with the exception of a light suctioning with a cannula to remove residual clots or loose intracavity debris.
 The investigator could reschedule the procedure if there was any concern that endometrial thinning was not properly accomplished.